Garethderioth/unlisted-friends/README.md

 > ['CodePen', 'Miss_Mandaline']
 ```

-The Twitter API has some rate limits window divided into 15 minute intervals when you use **application-only** authentication.
+The Twitter API has some rate limits window divided into 15 minute intervals when you use **application-only authentication**.
 [Learn more](https://dev.twitter.com/rest/public/rate-limiting).

 The library will print a message with the related error: